‘LPBW’ Star Audrey Roloff Gushes Over Jeremy For Patience, Thanks Tori & Zach For Support During Pregnancy

 The Little People, Big World community is on high alert as Audrey Roloff, Jeremy Roloff’s wife, is expected to give birth anytime soon.
 With the reality TV star’s due date fast approaching, Audrey has opted to express her heartfelt thanks to her husband and his family for their patience, understanding, and most of all, their overwhelming love.

-In an exclusive interview with US Magazine, Audrey shared some intimate details about her pregnancy.
+In an exclusive interview with Us Weekly, Audrey shared some intimate details about her pregnancy.
 Being her transparent self, the reality TV star gushed over how Jeremy has been with her every step of the way.
 According to Audrey, the whole pregnancy, while challenging in its own right, has been made much more manageable because of the help of her husband, Jeremy Roloff.
 Ultimately, the LPBW star stated that she is incredibly grateful for having someone like Jeremy beside her.

 “You know, one of the best things about big milestones in life is being able to do them alongside your spouse.
 Jeremy has been so patient with me during this process.
 I really couldn’t imagine doing it without him.
 I have full confidence that when I need something, or even just want a scoop of ice-cream, that he’ll be off the couch and getting it before I finish my sentence.
 I feel loved and am thankful for a husband like Jeremy.”

-Apart from gushing over her husband’s efforts to keep her as comfortable as possible, Audrey also opened up in the US Magazine interview about her pregnancy cravings.
+Apart from gushing over her husband’s efforts to keep her as comfortable as possible, Audrey also opened up in the Us Weekly interview about her pregnancy cravings.
 Interestingly, Audrey remarked that she had not been craving sweets at all.
 Instead, her cravings had been mostly focused on sour candies and sparkling drinks.
 The reality TV star did mention, however, that her unusual cravings have been advantageous to her husband.

 I've been learning a lot from @jeremyroloff about gentleness.
 He is not quick to lash out, react, or demand.
 He is kind, patience, and gentle.
 Me on the other hand… gentleness is not one of my strengths????
 It's not natural for me to live "with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.”
 Ephesians 4:1-2 I have to remind myself of this verse often and the Lord is constantly convicting to demonstrate MORE gentleness.
 Especially in my marriage, I so often fall into the trap of wanting to be right, more than striving to bear fruit.
 I'm often guilty of wanting to prove a point, more than desiring to promote unity.
 And I don't think I'm the only one who needs this reminder… So many of our marriages, families, churches, and friendships today are not displaying gentleness.
 And with all the hurt and brokenness abouding in our world, we need more people who are gentle.
 Gentleness is a result of self-control.
 It’s not reactionary, it’s a thoughtful and considerate response.
 Gentleness meets people where they are at, rather than yanking them with impatient persistence to where you stand.
 We are called to speak the truth with gentleness and respect.
 "People don’t care how much you know, until they know how much you care.” – Theodore Roosevelt Be MORE gentle this week. #alwaysmore #alwaysmoredevotionals #alwaysmoregentleness #beating50percent #stayingido #journeyofjerandauj